 (b) the possession, use or movement of a potential carrier or a specified class of potential carriers in a risk area.

-(2) An authorized person —
+(2) An authorised person —

-(a) shall only give verbal authorization in the event of an emergency where it is impracticable to give written authorization; and
+(a) shall only give verbal authorisation in the event of an emergency where it is impracticable to give written authorisation; and

-(b) may at any time revoke the verbal authorization.
+(b) may at any time revoke the verbal authorisation.

-(3) Verbal authorization shall only have effect for such period as is necessary to deal with the emergency or until it is revoked, whichever is the sooner.
+(3) Verbal authorisation shall only have effect for such period as is necessary to deal with the emergency or until it is revoked, whichever is the sooner.

-108. Entry, use or movement of a potential carrier in a risk area without authorization or contrary to condition
+108. Entry, use or movement of potential carrier in risk area without authorisation or contrary to condition

 Any person who takes a potential carrier into a risk area, or has, uses or moves a potential carrier in a risk area —

-(a) without the authorization under regulation 106 or 107 of an authorized person; or
+(a) without the authorisation under regulation 106 or 107 of an authorised person; or

-(b) contrary to any condition specified in a written authorization,
+(b) contrary to any condition specified in a written authorisation,

 or who causes a potential carrier to be so taken, had, used or moved without such authority or contrary to such a condition, commits an offence.